duceppemo/VCFs_to_SNP_alignment/README.md

 ## Python environment setup

+Instructions shown are to install with only user, not root, privileges.
+Use root privileges if available or other user PATH setup if desired.

 Clone script:

     ~$ git clone https://github.com/stuber/VCFs_to_SNP_alignment.git

-Script 2 is written in Python.
+Script 2 is written in Python and must be ran using Python3.
 Anaconda is a highly trusted Python package distrubution platform.
-The script is tested using Anaconda 4.0.0.
-Newer versions of Anaconda have shown to not work because some modules are incompatiable with Python >3.5.
-If running a version other than 4.0.0 a new environment can be set without disrupting your current version (root) install.
+If running Python2 a new environment can be set without disrupting your current Python environment.
 See note below for installing an additional Anaconda environment.
-Use Anaconda's default installation except when asked if to prepend to PATH choose yes.

 Install Anaconda if not already installed.